varunjohn/Audio-Recording-Animation/README.md

         });
 ```

-You can also change the image for the views.
+You can also change the icons for the views like this.

 ```
 audioRecordView.setAudioRecordButtonImage(R.drawable.record_audio_ic);